2 year fixed mortgages

 you want security for longer than 2 years

-you don’t expect your financial situation to fluctuate over the course of the next 5 years
+you do not expect your financial situation to change over the next 5 years

-you intend to live in the same property for at least the next 5 years
+you intend to live in the same home for at least the next 5 years

-you don’t plan to remortgage within the 5 year fixed term
+you do not plan to remortgage within the 5 year fixed term

 Low interest rates